Shelford, Victoria

 The town was never large; in the 1930s the town had a population of 130 persons.

-After the Second world war, the larger land holding were carved up for a soldier settlement scheme.
+After the Second World War some larger land holding were carved up for a soldier settlement scheme.
 Sixty-nine farms covering 45,000 acres were sold off to returning servicemen and their families.

 In 1994 the Post Office became a Licensed Post Office, and has since closed; the date of closure is unknown.

 Heritage listed sites

 Shelford contains a number of heritage listed sites, including: